santiellena/zk-magic-square/README.md

 ## Compiling the Circuit

-This section is pretty straightforward.
+This is pretty straightforward.
 We will compile our Circom circuits into R1CS.
 The specific information of the following commands can be found [here](https://docs.circom.io/getting-started/compiling-circuits/).

 ```bash
 circom circuits/magic_square.circom --r1cs --wasm --sym -o outputs/
 ```
-****
-## R1CS
+But... what happens under the hood of this compilation?

-### Introduction
+### Gates to R1SC

 ****